quanser/Quanser_Academic_Resources/README.md

 ## Downloading Resources

-**Note:** If you are trying to set up a Raspberry Pi (4 or 5) to use with the Mechatronic Sensors Trainer and/or the Mechatronic Actuators Trainer, skip this guide and see [Raspberry Pi Setup](1_setup/raspberry_pi/pi_setup.pdf).
+**Note:** If you are trying to set up a Raspberry Pi (4 or 5) to use with the Mechatronic Actuators Trainer and/or the Mechatronic Sensors Trainer, skip this guide and see [Raspberry Pi Setup](1_setup/raspberry_pi/pi_setup.pdf).
 These devices work both in Windows computers and Raspberry Pis.

 Before getting started with these resources, the first step is to download them into your computer.
 There is two ways to do this, using Git, or downloading the files simply as a .zip file.
-We recommend having our resources in a C:/Users/user/Documents/Quanser folder.
+We recommend having our resources in a `C:/Users/user/Documents/Quanser` folder.

 ### With Git